mtumilowicz/rust-rocket-workshop/README.txt

         • The writeln! and write! macros write it to a designated output stream.
         • The panic! macro uses it to build an (ideally informative) expression of terminal dismay.
+        * Formatting macros always borrow shared references to their arguments; they never take ownership of them or mutate them.
+          The template’s {...} forms are called format parameters and have the form {which:how}.
+Both parts are optional; {} is frequently used.
+          The which value selects which argument following the template should take the parameter’s place.
+You can select arguments by index or by name.
+Parameters with no which value are simply paired with arguments from left to right.
+          The how value says how the argument should be formatted: how much padding, to which precision, in which numeric radix, and so on.
     * The Rust String and str types represent text using the UTF-8 encoding form.
 UTF-8 encodes a character as a sequence of one to four bytes
     * There are two restrictions on well-formed UTF-8 sequences.